View Document

 Section 3 - Scope

 (5) Throughout this policy and its associated procedures, RMIT means the RMIT Group.
-The RMIT Group is defined as RMIT University and its controlled entities (e.g. RMIT Vietnam, RMIT Europe, RMIT Online and RMIT Training).
+The RMIT Group is defined as RMIT University and its controlled entities (e.g. RMIT Vietnam, RMIT Europe, RMIT Online and RMIT University Pathways (RMIT UP).

 (6) This policy applies to all staff, students, researchers, and any individuals who collect, manage or handle personal information on behalf of the RMIT Group, including contractors and service providers.